 Links & menus in the Google bar

-- Apps: This pop-up menu opens to let you navigate to other Google applications.
+- Apps: Opens to let you navigate to other Google applications.

-- Unread notifications: This pop-up menu opens to show notifications from your Google+ account.
+- Unread notifications: Shows notifications from your Google+ account.
 If you use Google+ and you have Google+ notifications, you can read them here.

 The navigation list controls which contacts appear in the main view, and it includes links to other tools and resources.